-In every US Presidential election cycle, investors on both sides of the aisle tend to scrutinize campaign promises and what those could mean for investments and the economy.
-Unsurprisingly, many Democrats see President Trump as bad for the US and its economy, while many Republicans see former Vice President Joe Biden similarly.
+In every US Presidential election cycle, investors on both sides of the aisle tend to scrutinize these decisions and campaign promises.
+Unsurprisingly, many Democrats see a Republican president as bad for the country and economy, while many Republicans see a Democratic president similarly.
 But making investment decisions based on your party preferences can be dangerous.

-When analyzing politics’ potential economic and market impacts, many investors believe “market friendly” candidates and economic policies are needed for stocks to rise.
+Many investors believe “market friendly” candidates and economic policies are needed for stocks to rise.
 But markets don’t have a preferred party, and stocks have risen on average regardless of which party is in the White House.
 Don’t believe it?
-History shows stocks have averaged 9.5% annual returns during Republican presidential terms and 14.8% annually during Democratic presidential terms.i Stocks just don’t play partisan politics.
+History shows stocks have averaged 9.5% annual returns during Republican presidential terms and 14.8% annually during Democratic presidential terms.[i]
+Stocks just don’t play partisan politics.

-Rather than a political party or candidate, what stocks really despise is uncertainty.
+Stocks don’t love or despise a political party or candidate—what stocks really despise is uncertainty.
 Political and economic uncertainty comes in large part from new legislation, which changes the rules for institutions and creates economic winners and losers.
-If a company fears government regulations may change in a year or two, it may not pursue new projects the political economy deems unprofitable after legislative changes.
+If a company fears government regulations may change in a year or two, it may not pursue new projects it deems unprofitable after legislative changes.

 We believe an underappreciated bullish factor for markets is the potential for political gridlock.
-Though gridlock can be frustrating from a social standpoint, it can mitigate potentially sweeping legislative changes and lower the probability of turning campaign promises into reality.
-This is why your 2020 political and economic analysis should focus not just on the US presidential election, but on congressional races too.
-These contests together will determine the level of congressional gridlock, which provides some clarity for businesses, institutions and investors.
+Though gridlock can be frustrating from a social standpoint, it can mitigate potentially sweeping legislative changes and provide more clarity for executives and investors to plan.
+This is why our US political and economic analyses focus not just on the US presidential election, but on congressional races that help determine the level of political gridlock.

-Regardless of whether Trump or Biden wins the election in November, we believe long-term investors are better served refraining from altering their investment strategies based on the election alone.
-One of the worst things you can do is react emotionally to campaign rhetoric or the election outcome, sell out of stocks and potentially miss out on future returns.
-Remember to study what politicians do, not what they say and try to keep your own political beliefs out of your investments decision making.
+We believe long-term investors are best-served refraining from altering their investment strategies based on the election alone.
+One of the worst things you can do is allow your emotions to derail your long-term plan based on the election outcome.
+Remember to study what politicians do, not what they say and try to keep your own political beliefs out of your investment decision making.
 If you have trouble doing so, a trusted investment adviser may be able to help.

-Come back to this page regularly to stay up to date on how Fisher Investments views the current political economy and new developments’ potential impact on investments and economics.
+Come back to this page regularly to stay up to date on how Fisher Investments views on new political developments’ potential impact on investments and economics.
 Or call us at (800) 568-5082 to speak with a qualified representative who can provide further guidance on your personal situation.

 Are you prepared to steer your portfolio through the uncertainty of this election year?
 We can help.
-Our in-depth guide on the 2020 elections provides exclusive research you can use for your investment strategy.Download the guide
+Our Stock Market Outlook includes in-depth commentary on the 2020 elections with exclusive research you can use for your investment strategy.Download the guide